Table of Contents

-Dr. Charles H. Robson from Toronto’s Hospital for Sick Children was the first pediatric anesthesiologist.
-His techniques of open-drop ether and cyclopropane administration, use of tracheal intubations in children in the 1930s fuelled pioneering research in pediatric anesthesia.
+Dr. Charles H. Robson, from Toronto’s Hospital for Sick Children, is considered the first pediatric anesthesiologist.
+His techniques, which included open-drop ether and cyclopropane administration with tracheal intubations, inspired pioneering research which made anesthesia safer for children.

 Airway of a Child

 The differences between a child’s and an adult’s airway can be summarized as follows: